Keeper vs RoboForm: 2 veteran password managers compared

 Multifactor security

-One of the best things that you can do to further protect your data is to add another layer of protection with multi-factor authentication (MFA).
-With MFA, you’ll need to verify your identity using two or more ways before you can access your vault.
+One of the best things that you can do to further protect your data is to add another layer of protection with MFA.
+This adds another verification step before you can access your vault.

 - TOTP generator apps such as Google Authenticator and Microsoft Authenticator

-As for RoboForm, 2FA is available for free and paid users.
-For their users, all the main authentication apps, like Google Authenticator, Microsoft Authenticator, and Authy, are supported.
-However, whether paid or otherwise, RoboForm doesn’t work with hardware keys like YubiKey.
+As for RoboForm, MFA is available for free and paid users.
+All the main authentication apps, like Google Authenticator, Microsoft Authenticator, Authy, and email authentication, are supported.
+It also allows hardware keys and passkeys.

 Both password managers also allow SMS verification.
-However, it’s best to skip this as SMS verification is one of the least secure 2FA methods.
+However, it’s best to skip this as SMS verification is one of the least secure MFA methods.

 Data storage

 Alternatively, you can also opt for Keeper’s Secure File Storage.
-This is a paid add-on that offers up to 100GB of encrypted storage for personal users and 10TB for businesses.
+This paid add-on offers up to 100GB of encrypted storage for personal users and 10TB for businesses.

 Contrastingly, RoboForm offers Safenotes, which is similar to an encrypted digital notebook.
-Here you can store data like safe combinations, Wi-Fi passwords, ATM codes, and more.
+Here you can store data like safe combinations, Wi-Fi passwords, and ATM codes.

-However, Safenotes doesn’t support things like videos and photos.
+However, Safenotes doesn’t support videos and photos.
 For these items, RoboForm recommends that you use GoodSync.
-But, since this is a third-party program, there’s an inevitable risk involved.
+Since this is a third-party program, there’s an inevitable risk involved.

 Privacy policy

-For account verification and authentication, Keeper collects “limited personal information” such as username, email address, and phone number.
+For account verification and authentication, Keeper collects username, email address, and phone number.
 Apart from that, it also logs aggregate user statistics and website traffic for improvement, diagnosis, and administration purposes.

 RoboForm logs almost the same things, too.
 For instance, basic user and device information is all fair game.
 Among other things, you can expect it to collect: